What does Pansexual Mean? - 5 Key Questions Answered for Pansexual and Panromantic Awareness Day 2021

 The name of the day includes panromantic to make sure asexual people aren’t excluded from it.

-Even though pansexuality is perhaps less known in the public consciousness than other sexualities such as gay, lesbian, and bisexual, there are several well-known celebrities and public figures who are out as pansexual.
+Even though pansexuality is perhaps less known in the public consciousness than other sexualities such as gay, lesbian, and bisexual, there are several famous people who are pansexual and out to the public!
 Here’s a few:

 - Brendon Urie – lead singer of Panic! at the Disco